apache/airflow/docs/helm-chart/index.rst

 Installing the Chart with ArgoCD or FluxCD
 ------------------------------------------

-When installing the chart using ArgoCD or FluxCD, you MUST set the two following values, or your application will not start as the migrations will not be run:
+When installing the chart using Argo CD or Flux, you MUST set the two following values, or your application will not start as the migrations will not be run:

 .. code-block:: yaml